In a December 2012 profile, Apple’s CEO Tim Cook said:

 Decades of experience have shown us that organizations can be educated in the ways of innovation, and that such training can create profound changes.

 Cook’s view is that a company, and the people who work there, is either creative or not.
 Innovative or not.
 It is an essentialist view.
 We have a different perspective—an existential one—that allows for the possibility of organizational learning, growth, and change.
 When we say “existential,” we think of how philosopher Jean-Paul Sartre once wrote: “Existence precedes essence.”
 The idea that self-willed action—and not one’s history—is definitive, is as true for people as it is for organizations.
-As our recent work with the Boston Planning & Development Agency demonstrates, we strongly believe that an organization can make profound internal alterations that will truly make a difference on its work.
+As our recent work with the Boston Planning & Development Agency demonstrates, we believe that an organization can make internal alterations that will make a profound difference in its work.

 While many organizations understand that failing to innovate is an existential threat, it’s only the ones that learn to face this fact directly, and do something about it, that will thrive in the always-uncertain future.
 Decades of experience have shown us that organizations can be educated in the ways of innovation, and that such training can create profound changes.